Portadown F.C.: Ronnie McFall era (1986–2016)

-From 11 December 1986 to 5 March 2016 the club's manager was Ronnie McFall.
+From December 1986 to March 2016, the club's manager was Ronnie McFall.
 He signed another in five-year contract in 2009 and signed a two-year deal in August 2014.
-McFall brought great success to the club, winning their elusive first ever league title in 1989 and league title wins in 1991, 1996 and in 2002; he also won three Irish Cups.
+McFall brought several successes to the club, winning their first ever league title in 1989 and league title wins in 1991, 1996 and in 2002; he also won three Irish Cups.
 He was born and raised in Portadown and played left-back for the club during the 1960s and 1970s.
 He has also played for Dundee United of Scotland, and afterwards Ards and Glentoran, the latter where he began his managerial career.
 McFall was the longest serving manager in European football, surpassing Sir Alex Ferguson in 2013.
 McFall is one of the most successful managers in Irish league football.
-Following a run of poor results, McFall announced he would step down from his position as manager following a shocking 3–2 defeat to Lurgan Celtic in the Irish Cup quarter-final.
+Following a run of poor results, McFall announced he would step down from his position as manager following a 3–2 defeat to Lurgan Celtic in the Irish Cup quarter-final.

-The club in the 1989–90 season finally broke the famed "Gypsy Curse" at Shamrock Park when, after coming so close so many times in the past, the club finally won the Irish League, and in the final match there was a pitch invasion by Ports fans, who were acting in disbelief at what had just happened that they had finally done it after coming so painfully close so many times.
-The following season was without a doubt the best one in the club's history when in the 1990–91 season, the club dominated the Irish League, nearly defeating every team in the division.
-They retained the title that season and they beat bitter rivals Glenavon in the Irish cup final 2–1 to secure the club's first ever league and cup double.
-The season after was a disappointing one as players from the first two titles who were in the prime of their careers at the time, had started to age and attendances were starting to fall.
+In the 1989–90 season, the club finally won the Irish League, and in the final match there was a pitch invasion by the club's fans.
+In the following 1990–91 season, the club dominated the Irish League, nearly defeating every team in the division.
+They retained the title that season and they beat rivals Glenavon in the Irish cup final 2–1 to secure the club's first ever league and cup double.
+The season after was less successful with a number players starting to age and attendances started to fall.